top of page

 Death looks Small and Distant on 4 July 1776

-Adam Stephen remembers the 3rd and the 9th in his letter on July 4, 1776 to George Washington.
+Adam Stephen remembers the 3rd and the 9th in his letter of July 4, 1776 to George Washington.
 That 3rd and the 9th are big dates for those two.
 July 4th isn't.
-That's for school kids for the next 2 centuries, maybe to be continued to a 3rd?

-What those 2 are remembering is the battle of Great Meadows 3 July 1754 and the defeat of Braddock's army 9 July 1755.
+He is remembering the battle of Great Meadows 3 July 1754 and the defeat of Braddock's army 9 July 1755.
 Two huge defeats they were.
 They survived.
-More than 20 years ago and still as vivid as what lies before them now.
+More than 20 years ago this was and still as vivid as what lies before them now.

 An Armada.